-Actually she is sleeping in a top secret location provided by the corporate overlords.
 Sustainability 2.0 is over and will be tough to top next year.
-I’m not sure how much time I spent organizing it, but I was getting paid for most of it.
+I’m not sure how much time I spent organizing it, but I was getting paid to help at least most of the time.
 But it was a lot of work by Purdy, the Strathcona BIA, and others.
 Despite some hiccups and some audio and video troubles it came off well.

 I left the after party early, so did Majora.
 She flies out at some god awfully early hour and thankfully I don’t have to drive her to the airport so I have returned my Zipcar.
 I got a few photos and after some cursing and investing in a lot of VGA cable we got Majora’s presentation to appear onscreen.
 It may appear in some form online, but you have to give us time to edit the video and convert the files.